-Arepitas de Maiz is a delicious side dish that can also be served as hors d'oeuvres.
-It is very easy to prepare and can be made by even the least experienced cook.
+Arepitas de Maiz (Cornmeal Fritters) is a delectable side dish that can also be served as party food and is so easy and quick to make.

 - 1 cup of cornmeal